 "By signing their name as an author of a paper, they each individually take full responsibility for all its contents, irrespective of how the contents were generated.
 If generative AI language tools generate inappropriate language, plagiarized content, biased content, errors, mistakes, incorrect references, or misleading content, and that output is included in scientific works, it is the responsibility of the author(s)."

-For the reasons mentioned at the left, even though APA suggets a (now obsolete) way to cite ChatGPT answers, we recommend that you do not create in-text citations and references for ChatGPT answers (or other AI tools) and mention in your text how you used it.
+For the reasons mentioned at the left, even though APA suggets a way to cite ChatGPT answers, we recommend that you do not create in-text citations and references for ChatGPT answers (or other AI tools) and mention in your text how you used it.

 For example, a student could write: